Simplify the following.(43−5)2(4\sqrt3-5)^2 | Study Prep in Pearson+

 Improve your experience by picking them

-Master Rationalizing Denominators Using Conjugates Example 5 with a bite sized video explanation from Patrick Ford
+Master Rationalizing Denominators Example 3 with a bite sized video explanation from Patrick Ford

 Simplify the following.